Skip to content

 The Jamie Gagarin Gallery and Exhibits at OWL

-All exhibits include an opening reception on the first Thursday of every other month between 5 and 7 p.m.
+All exhibits include an opening reception.
 Patrons can meet the artist, have a first look at the artwork and enjoy refreshments.
 All exhibits and opening receptions are free and open to the public.

 Since the art gallery shares its space with the community and library events, it is recommended that you confirm that the art gallery is open before visiting.
 Please call us at 860-567-8030.